Hamiltonian stochastic Lie systems and applications: Hamiltonian stochastic Lie systems

 \section{Hamiltonian stochastic Lie systems}

-This section studies stochastic Lie systems admitting a Lie algebra of Hamiltonian vector fields relative to a geometric structure.
-To motivate our approach, let us consider a stochastic analogue of the SIS system studied in \cite{EFSZ22} given by
+This section studies stochastic Lie systems admitting a Vessiot--Guldberg Lie algebra of Hamiltonian vector fields relative to a geometric structure.
+In particular, we mainly focus on Hamiltonian vector fields relative to a symplectic form, but our analysis can be immediately extended to more general Hamiltonian systems, e.g. related to Poisson manifolds.
+To motivate our approach, let us consider a stochastic differential equation on $\mathbb{R}^2$ of the form

-Our stochastic generalisation is obtained by assuming that $\rho_0(t,z)$ depends, additionally, on a stochastic variable $B$.
+for a function $a_1\in \Cinfty(\mathbb{R}^2)$ and constants $b_1,b_2\in \mathbb{R}$.
+This system is a stochastic generalisation of a type of Palomba--Goodwin model, which in turn is a particular case of Lotka--Volterra system \cite{Goo_82,Pal_39}.
+Our stochastic generalisation is obtained by assuming that the standard $t$-dependent coefficients depend, additionally, on a semi-martingale $\mathcal{B}$.
 In this case, the associated Stratonovich operator takes the form

 which allows us to write